 The Royal Artillery in the First World War

-This section of the Long, Long Trail will be helpful for anyone wishing to find out about the history of the units of the British artillery.
+This section of the Long, Long Trail will be helpful for anyone wishing to find out about the history of the men and the units of the British artillery.

 “The war of 1914-18 was an artillery war: artillery was the battle-winner, artillery was what caused the greatest loss of life, the most dreadful wounds, and the deepest fear”.